Enantiornithes: Life history

 Known fossils of Enantiornithes include eggs, embryos, and hatchlings.
 An embryo, still curled in its egg, has been reported from the Yixian Formation.
 Juvenile specimens can be identified by a combination of factors: rough texture of their bone tips indicating portions which were still made of cartilage at the time of death, relatively small breastbones, large skulls and eyes, and bones which had not yet fused to one another.
 Some hatchling specimens have been given formal names, including "Liaoxiornis delicatus"; however, Luis Chiappe and colleagues considered the practice of naming new species based on juveniles detrimental to the study of Enantiornithes, because it is nearly impossible to determine which adult species a given juvenile specimen belongs to, making any species with a hatchling holotype a nomen dubium.

 Together with hatchling specimens of the Mongolian Gobipteryx and Gobipipus, these finds demonstrate that hatchling Enantiornithes had the skeletal ossification, well-developed wing feathers, and large brain which correlate with precocial or superprecocial patterns of development in birds of today.
 In other words, Enantiornithes probably hatched from the egg already well developed and ready to run, forage, and possibly even fly at just a few days old.

+Findings suggests Enantiornithes, especially the toothed species, had a longer incubation time than modern birds.